 Everyone knows that mold is gross, and it can cause a variety of health issues when people inhale the spores.
 But mold can be both cleaned and prevented if you follow the right steps and understand how it forms and multiplies.

-There are about 100,000 different types of mold in the world, and 12 of them exist in household settings.
+There are about 100,000 different types of mold in the world, and 12 of them exist in household settings, says Apartment Guide.
 Of these 12 types, two are common in the kitchen and bathroom areas, where there exists a lot of moisture and condensation.
 These two types are what we are discussing today: How to identify them, clean them, and prevent them from recurring.

 The most common mold in homes is ulocladium.
 It lives in kitchens, bathrooms, and where there is water damage in basements and on windows.
 It forms in household areas with high condensation, such as steamy bathrooms with inadequate ventilation, or kitchens that experience high volumes of steam and moisture.